marcbourlon/TipTap/README.md

 ### Combining simple gestures on multi-pointers devices
-If it was only for simple gestures, this lib wouldn't be very useful, since lots of others do this quite well (Hammer.js, Touchy, etc.) It's main interest lies in the ability to create multi-gestures and combos.
-The lib was created to make it easy to deal with multi-pointers gestures and "combos" of gestures.
+If it was only for simple gestures, this lib wouldn't be very useful, since lots of others do this quite well (Hammer.js, Touchy, etc.) It's main interest lies in the ability to create complex gestures (and [_combos_][1]).
+A complex gesture is defined by several simple gestures happening simultaneously:
 Few examples:
+- bi-tap
+- tri-tap
+- tip **and** swipe: one pointer is tipping, while the other is swiping
+- bi-tip
+- etc.

+[1]: ### Combining gestures in combos
+Combos are made of list of gestures, simple or complex, happening with a short period of time between them.
+A combo is ended by any lack of activity during a period of time longer than this accepted duration for a combo, or by any number of _tips_.
+Examples of combos:
-- double-tap
+- double tap
-- triple-tap
+- triple tap
 - double bi-tap: by "bi-tap", I mean tapping two pointers at once
-- tip and swipe: one pointer is tipping, while the other is swiping
 - double tip followed by swipe: can be a trigger of an action in an application, or a special attack combo in a game
-- tip and rotate
-- etc. combinations are almost endless (in fact, no, some decisions had to be taken due to technical constraints, and the uselessness of the related possibilities), mostly limited by the convenience of the combo (let's say that "triple quad-tap followed by bi-tap simultaneously with triple-swipe" wouldn't exactly be a great combo :-D)
+- combinations are almost endless (in fact, no, some decisions had to be taken due to technical constraints, and the uselessness of the related possibilities), mostly limited by the convenience of the combo (let's say that "triple quad-tap followed by bi-tap simultaneously with triple-swipe" wouldn't exactly be a great combo :-D)